PeppeL-G/bagawork/docs/src/routes/(default)/documentation/component/+page.md

 	import ViewApp from '$lib/ViewApp.svelte'
 </script>

-# Configuration Methods
+# Component
-On this page you find the documentation for configuration methods than can be used on all GUI components.
+On this page you find the documentation for the configuration methods than can be used on all GUI components (*Views* and *Layouts*).

 ## `backgroundColor()` - Setting the background color
-Indicates which background color the GUI component should have.
-Possible values:
+Use the configuration method `backgroundColor()` to tell the component which background color it should.
+Pass it the background color as a string containing the name of the color in English, such as `` `red` `` or `` `blue` ``.

-* A string containing the name of a color in English, such as `` `red` `` or `` `blue` ``
+If you don't call `backgroundColor()`, the component will not have any background color.

 ::: tip Example